fbpx

 Having too many hamsters together can also increase their risk of skin problems, especially wounds due to fighting.

-If your cage has sharp points, your hamster might cut himself, especially while busy exploring all of the cage’s nooks and crannies.
+If your cage has sharp points, your hamster might cut himself, especially while exploring the cage’s nooks and crannies.

 Inspect the cage regularly when you clean it to ensure that there don’t appear to be any issues.